 In the wind energy industry, wind farm owners need to keep a record of periodical inspections of all the wind turbine generators they have if they want to avoid or at least plan in advance any repair or replacement.

-When you stop a running WTG you are losing energy that could have been produced, and wind can vary a lot even with the best forecast.
-Stopping the turbine for these inspections has been an unavoidable side-damage so far.
+When a WTG is stopped for maintenance reasons, energy that could have been produced is lost.
+Stopping the turbine for these inspections has been an unavoidable side-cost so far.

 This was a really interesting, demanding and rewarding project to work within the blades department in IM Future.
 I started from the beginning with the very first ideas and concepts, going through technical research and prototypes to check the concept and finally the development of the system on-board.